-SECTION 6: OPERATION AND MAINTENANCE CONTRACTS
+SECTION 6: OPERATION AND MAINTENANCE REQUIREMENTS CONTRACTS

-6.1 Awards of funding for BMP implementation shall require that the BMP be operated and maintained under contract or agreement for the design life of the practice under contract or agreement, but not to exceed 10 years.

-- 6.2 Contracts for state grants awarded to an applicant shall be awarded in accordance with a state contract containing terms substantially the same as those required for receipt of a federal award for the same purpose from the U.S. Department of Agriculture. - 6.3 The contract will include provisions relating to Departmental oversight of the BMP's construction, certification of its construction as designed, and compliance monitoring of its operation.
-In cases where the federal government has also cost shared the BMP, the contract will establish responsibility of the involved agencies for these activities. - 6.4 Failure to operate and maintain the BMP as specified in the contract will expose the recipient to state penalties including the obligation to repay the value of the grant remaining at such time as the Commissioner determines that the contract has been violated. - 6.5 Operation and maintenance of a BMP system for the term of the contract shall be the responsibility of the BMP grant recipient.
+- 6.1 Awards of funding for BMP implementation shall require that the BMP be operated and maintained under contract or agreement for the design life of the practice under contract or agreement, but not to exceed 10 years. - 6.2 Contracts for state grants awarded to an applicant shall be awarded in accordance with a state contract containing terms substantially the same as those required for receipt of a federal award for the same purpose from the U.S. Department of Agriculture. - 6.3 The contract will include provisions relating to Departmental oversight of the BMP's construction, certification of its construction as designed, and compliance monitoring of its operation.
+In cases where the federal government has also cost shared the BMP, the contract will establish responsibility of the involved agencies for these activities. - (a) BMP grant awards shall require ongoing operation and maintenance of the BMP in accordance with the applicable operation and maintenance standards for the eligible practices listed in Section 4 of this Rule, for the design life of the practice. - (b) BMP grant recipients shall be responsible for the appropriate and compliant operation and maintenance of a BMP system as described in the grant agreement. - 6.4 (c) Failure to operate and maintain the BMP as specified in the grant agreement may contract will expose the recipient to State penalties including the obligation to repay all or a portion of the grant funding expended if the Secretary the value of the grant remaining at such time as the Commissioner determines that the grant agreement wascontract has been violated. - (d) Grant recipients are responsible for preserving the water quality benefit obtained through grant funding.
+Should the use of an implemented practice change or the operation and maintenance requirements change or fail to be continued and maintained so that the abated water quality concern resurfaces, the Agency may recover any and all State funds expended pursuant to the grant agreement. - (e) Lack of compliance with operation and maintenance of a BMP may impact the eligibility of the grant recipient to receive future Agency funding. - 6.5 Operation and maintenance of a BMP system for the term of the contract shall be the responsibility of the BMP grant recipient.